 Under the Chuppah

-An important part of the Jewish wedding ceremony order of service is having guests attend the ceremony which takes place under Chuppah wedding canopy.
+An important part of the Jewish wedding ceremony order of service takes place under the Chuppah wedding canopy.

-Rabbi Andrea has instructed many on how to make their own Chuppah wedding canopy with the support of the four poles.
-Whether you rent, purchase, and make your own Jewish wedding ceremony canopy, feel embraced by the beautiful custom that goes back to Abraham and Sarah tented home.
+Whether you rent, purchase, and make your own Jewish wedding ceremony canopy, embrace the beautiful custom that dates back to Abraham and Sarah’s tented home.